richardcavell/6809-strlen/Test suite/Readme.txt

   (with coco2b.zip in ~/.mame/roms)

-It probably works with other machines as well, but I do not desire to provide official support to other configurations.
+It probably works with other machines as well, but no official support is provided to other configurations.

 Richard Cavell